 How to select the right generative AI tech stack

 With so many tools and technologies available, selecting the right ones for your AI stack can be challenging.
-However, keeping a few key considerations in mind can help you narrow down your choices and select the right generative AI technology stack for your project.
+However, keeping a few key considerations in mind can help you narrow down your choices and select the right generative AI tech stack for your project.

 Begin with purpose